Polymer Electrolyte Membrane and Direct Methanol Fuel Cell Technology

 9.1 Introduction

-Chapter 10: Magnetic resonance imaging (MRI) techniques for polymer electrolyte membrane and direct alcohol fuel cell characterization
+Chapter 10: Multi-scale modeling of two-phase transport in polymer electrolyte membrane fuel cells

 Abstract: